zgutterm/IBMThink2019/2-CamelREST/README.md

       + "}\n");
 ```

-4. Finally, add a `to` at the end of the REST route to connect the two routes:
+4. Finally, add a `to("direct:sayHello")` at the end of the REST route to
+connect the two routes:

 ```java
 @Override